nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 ```

-Since the final order of courses doesn’t really matter, I figured I could also parallelize the fetching of additional pages after the first page.
+Since the final order of courses doesn't really matter, I figured I could also parallelize the fetching of additional pages after the first page.
 The only real difference from the top level `ScrapeCourses` would be the addition of a [mutex](https://golang.org/pkg/sync/#Mutex) to ensure only one goroutine could modify the slice at a time.

 ### Scraping sections

 Now it came down to the big function: scraping sections.
-To do this, I’d be creating URLs for the other endpoint, `/GetCourseSummary`.
+To do this, I'd be creating URLs for the other endpoint, `/GetCourseSummary`.

 Similar to the last endpoint, I started by examining the output response.